djgope93/Bengaluru-House-Price-Prediction/README.md

 # Bengaluru-House-Price-Prediction
 Project Description:
-This project was designed to predict house prices in Bengaluru, India using regression analysis.
+This project is designed to predict house prices in Bengaluru, India using regression analysis.
 The project used a dataset of over 10,000 house sales to train a regression model.
-The model was then used to predict the prices of houses in different areas of Bengaluru.
+The model is then used to predict the prices of houses in different areas of Bengaluru.

 Project Goals:
 The goals of this project were to: